MarioGGH/MarioGGh/README.md

 ---

-## Professional Statement
+## Professional Objective

-I focus on building digital experiences that balance **usability, performance, and design**.
+To contribute to a technology-driven organization by designing and developing **high-quality digital solutions** that enhance user experience, optimize business processes, and support long-term scalability.

-My goal is to grow as a full-stack developer while delivering products that are reliable, elegant, and user-centered.
+I aim to grow as a **software engineer and UI/UX specialist** while delivering measurable value through well-structured, production-ready systems.

 ---